 Transfer Associate Degrees

-In contrast to occupational degrees which are very hands-on and skill development-driven, transfer degrees are more academic in nature and have a greater focus on general education and liberal arts.
+In contrast to occupational degrees which are very hands-on and skill development-driven, transfer associates degrees are more academic in nature and have a greater focus on general education and liberal arts.
 Transfer degrees are designed to prepare students to pursue a four-year degree at a college or university.
 Courses offered in transfer degree programs include mathematics, writing, literature, science, and English.
 Even though transfer degrees are not career oriented, many do allow students to pursue a specific major or field of study.

-The two most common types of associate degrees are the Associate of Arts (AA), a liberal arts degree, and the Associate of Science (AS). a liberal arts degree with a greater focus on math and sciences.
+The two most common types of transfer associate degrees are the Associate of Arts (AA), a liberal arts degree, and the Associate of Science (AS), a liberal arts degree with a greater focus on math and sciences.
 Unlike the AAS degree, which is primarily an occupational degree, the AA and AS degrees are traditional tracks for students looking to transfer to a four-year college upon graduation.
-Other liberal art oriented associate degrees include Associate of Arts in Teaching (AAT), Associate of Engineering Science (AES), and Associate of Fine Arts (AFA).
+Other liberal art oriented associates degrees include Associate of Arts in Teaching (AAT), Associate of Engineering Science (AES), and Associate of Fine Arts (AFA).

 If your plan is to transfer to an accredited four-year college after completing your associate degree, you’ll want to make sure the community college where you earn your degree is regionally accredited.
 Most four-year colleges (which are regionally accredited) will only accept transfer credits from community colleges that are regionally accredited.
 Before enrolling in a program review your options with a college counselor.